 Areas where the injected radiopharmaceutical gathers (for example, fast-growing cancer cells) appear ‘brighter’ than normal tissues on the images.

 Almost all PET scanners today are combined with a CT scanner so that the PET images can be combined or fused with the CT images.
 This allows the nuclear medicine specialist to combine the structural information from the CT scan with the PET’s functional information and improve the accuracy of the test.
-In these scanners the patient passes through both scanners on the one bed and in the same position.
+In these scanners, the person passes through both scanners on the one bed and in the same position.

 When the PET scan is used